-Given the need for a new Community Building, Dancing Rabbit residents elected a committee known as the Community Building Design Committee (CBDC).
-The role of the CBDC is to moderate and represent community viewpoints – saving time in the design process; bring specific knowledge about the community in order that nothing is assumed or overlooked; and be an extension of the design team for research and work in community design.
-The members of the CBDC all bring unique expertise and insight to the project, which will allow for a richer design solution in the end.
+Given the need for a new Community Center, Dancing Rabbit residents elected a committee known as the Community Center Design Committee (CCDC).
+The role of the CCDC is to moderate and represent community viewpoints – saving time in the design process; bring specific knowledge about the community in order that nothing is assumed or overlooked; and be an extension of the design team for research and work in community design.
+The members of the CCDC all bring unique expertise and insight to the project, which will allow for a richer design solution in the end.

 Bear came to Dancing Rabbit 5 years ago with many years of fine art furniture making under his belt.
 Those skills translated well to building houses–which he has been doing ever since.
 Bear contributed extensively to the Ironweed kitchen, the Milkweed Mercantile, and the Timberframe addition.
 He has also designed and built Larkspur, Lobelia, and La Casa de Cultura.

 Bear contributes a preference for simplicity, and a healthy dose of reality to the design team, to say nothing of his wit and dashing good looks.